-If you work for a retailer or an ecommerce brand, this year has probably been a challenging one so far.
-And, undoubtably, you’re looking for a way to save more money, make more money, and keep your customers happy.
+If you work for a retailer or an ecommerce brand, it’s been a challenging couple of years so far.
+You have undoubtedly looked for ways to cut costs, make more money, and keep customers happy.

-We’re lucky enough to work with some of the most exciting and most innovative retailers in the industry – and we get front row seats when they’re undergoing operational shifts or process changes.
-These are the trailblazers, and the trendsetters.
+We’re lucky enough to work with some of the most exciting, innovative retailers in the industry, and we get front row seats when they’re undergoing operational shifts or process changes.
+These are the trailblazers and the trendsetters.

-The Sorted team regularly sits down to review the themes and trends we’re seeing in our customers’ plans, which gives us a unique list of things that some retailers are starting to focus on, that all retailers should be thinking about.
+The Sorted team regularly sits down to review the themes and trends we’re seeing in our customers’ plans, which provides a unique list of things retailers are beginning to focus on, and that all retailers should be thinking about.

-Here, our Customer Success Director, Paul Hill, runs through some of the key best practice tips that are changing and evolving in 2023, so you can get a head start on the competition.
+In these video clips, our customer success director, Paul Hill, runs through some of the key best-practice tips that are constantly evolving, so you can get a head-start on the competition.

 Product-led delivery management